 Great Expectationsby Charles Dickens

-"When, as a child, I wrote my name for the first time, I knew I was beginning
+"When, as a child, I wrote my name for the first time, I knew I was beginning a book."

 – Edmond Jabes, The Book of Questions